cybercongress/cyber/pages/cyb.md

 	- [[cyb/current]]
 	- [[cyb/problems]]
 	- contribute at [github.com/cybercongress/cyb-ts](https://github.com/cybercongress/cyb-ts)
-- everything you read about cyb here are design and vision docs
-	- reality on [cyb.ai](https://cyb.ai) could be different
-	- reality in [[cy]] could be also different
-	- TODO [[cyb-ts]] update structure and refactor legacy names
 - what is cyb?
 	- just a piece of software - the interface
 	- but not usual